75lb/handbrake-js/README.md

 ###handbrake.output
 A `String` containing all handbrakeCLI output
 ###handbrake.options
-the options HandbrakeCLI was spawned with
+the options HandbrakeCLI will be spawned with